Immigrant Support Resources

 Association of California School Administrators (ACSA) Immigration Resources: The following resources provided by the state of California are available to help school leaders and families affected by immigration enforcement.

-responsibilities under federal and state immigration law.
+California School Boards Legal Guidance Handbook: This legal guidance is intended to give governing boards clarity regarding their responsibilities under federal and state immigration law.
 This guidance provides information about current law and policy as of December 2024.

-Legal and Policy Resources
+Law and Policy Resources

-Penal Code 626.7: Allows administrator or designee to remove a person from campus who is causing a disruption
+Penal Code 626.7: Allows administrator or designee to remove a person from campus who is causing a disruption.

-BP/AR 5145.3: Non-discrimination / Harassment
+BP/AR 5145.3: Non-discrimination/Harassment

 BP/AR 5145.9: Hate-Motivated Behavior